Why Is My Pur Water Filter Blinking Red After A Filter Change?

 - Reduce 99% of lead, chlorine (taste and odor), asbestos, particulates, Benzene, and more; a helpful status indicator...

 - Replace your faucet mount water filter every 100 gallons or approximately every 4 months to keep water tasting great;...

-- FAUCET WATER FILTRATION SYSTEM – Enjoy cleaner, filtered water from your faucet with the PUR Faucet Mount Filter...
+- FAUCET WATER FILTRATION SYSTEM – Enjoy refreshing, filtered water from your faucet with the PUR PLUS Faucet Mount...

-- REDUCES LEAD AND 70+ CONTAMINANTS – This PUR drinking water faucet filtration system is certified to reduce over 70...
+- REDUCES 70 CONTAMINANTSȽ – This PUR PLUS drinking water filtration system is certified to reduce 70 contaminants,...

 - BLUETOOTH ENABLED – The faucet mounted water filter system is Bluetooth enabled, so you can sync with your phone and...

-- COMPATIBLE DOES NOT MEAN COMPARABLE – Genuine PUR Faucet mount water filters are certified to reduce lead and other...
+- COMPATIBLE DOES NOT MEAN COMPARABLE – Genuine PUR faucet mounted water filters are the only filters certified for use...

 - #1 SELLING BRAND IN FAUCET FILTRATION** – Contaminants can enter your water system daily, so filtering your water is...

 Last update on 2023-05-16 / Affiliate links / Images from Amazon Product Advertising API

 Dirty or contaminated water, even if it looks clean to the naked eye, can contain microscopic particles or harmful chemicals that can cause a significant number of dangerous decease or unforeseen health problems.